telerik/teststudio-docs/docs/features/execute-apitest/passing-variables.md

 ![Add Varianle][4]

 > The variable defined and set from a web test will be set as a __project level__ variable in the API project.

+## See Also

+* <a href="https://www.telerik.com/blogs/power-up-your-ui-tests-with-api-test-as-step-in-telerik-test-studio" target="_blank">Power Up Your UI Tests with 'API Test as Step' in Telerik Test Studio</a>.

 [1]: /img/features/execute-apitest/passing-variables/use-variable-in-web-test.png
 [2]: /img/features/execute-apitest/passing-variables/variables-property.png